-PHL 2210 Person and Society 3 s.h
+PHL 2210 Person and Society

 A study of political philosophy as conceived by the classic Greek philosophers leading up to a consideration of the philosophical supports of our American Republic.
 (Recommended for students interested in history, political science, and business.)